LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/define-your-methods.rst

 In the tutorial on variables, we discussed how variables allow for storing a value that can then be referenced later.
-But wouldn't it be nice to be able to store a set of logic code for later reuse?
+But wouldn't it be nice to be able to store a set of logic code for later re-use?
 That's where defining your own methods come in.

 .. note::